Nigeria: CEO provides a snapshot of his payment processing startup

 Seerbit is a Nigerian company that provides payment processing solutions to businesses.
-Founded in 2019, Seerbit is headquartered in Lagos with branches in Ghana, Kenya and Senegal; it has processed over $146 million in transactions.
+Founded in 2019, Seerbit is headquartered in Lagos with branches in Ghana, Kenya and Senegal.
 Founder and CEO Omoniyi Kolade answers our questions.

 1. Give us your elevator pitch.